Parre87/projekt1/README.md

     - Then go to the "Code" tab and refresh.
     - It will display a green check when it has been deployed correctly.
     - On Deployment section check the link for the deploid website.
+    - To add files to the repository you have to write in the command line gitt add and git commit -m.
+This is to committed" git push

 - The live link can be found here: https://parre87.github.io/projekt1/